Worth It (Fifth Harmony song): Elsewhere

 The song was released in the United Kingdom through digital download on June 21, 2015, over six months since being released in the United States market and more than three months later since receiving airplay there as well.
-For the week of July 4, 2015, the song debuted on the Official Charts Company at number 81.
+For the week of July 4, 2015, the song debuted at number 81 on the UK Singles Chart.
 It rose thirty spots to a peak of 51, the following week.
 For the week dated July 16, 2015, the song rose 48 spots to a peak at number 3, earning the group their first top five entry on the chart.
 The song would stay in the top 40 for eight additional weeks and would chart for a total of 19 weeks.
 The song peaked in the top 20 of nine additional countries.
 In Hungary, the song entered the top 10 of the country's three domestic charts, rising six spots to a peak of number 2 on the week of September 20, 2015 on the singles chart.
 On the dance and radios chart, the song rose three spots for the same week as the singles chart, to a peak of seven and rose one spot to a peak at number four, respectively.
 In the French charts, the song peaked at number 15 and charted for a total of 29 weeks.
 Similarly, in Germany, the song peaked at number 16 and would chart for 31 weeks.

 In Australia, the song would peak at number nine, earning the group their first top 10 entry in this market.
 The song would stay in the top 10 for an additional week and would chart for a total of fifteen weeks.
 Conversely, in the New Zealand market, the song failed to reach the top 20, charting at 31 and appearing on the chart for fourteen weeks.
 The song received airplay in Middle Eastern markets, topping the charts in both Israel and Lebanon.
 The song's blend of Balkan music, which has been a staple in the Middle East, aided in its success in this region.
 The song debuted at number 98 on the Japanese Hot 100 for the week January 23, 2016.
 The following week, it rose 44 spots to a new peak of 54.
 It would rise 25 more spots to a new position at number 29 and then three spots to a position at 26, where it would reach its peak.
 Across seas, the song peaked at 53 on the Brazilian Billboard Hot 100, making its first appearance on this chart.